 I have been publishing websites since 2007 – today I have a portfolio of sites based on outdoor activities, tourism and disabled accessibility.
-Though I work with traditional HTML / CSS / PHP, with the demand for multi screen options new developments will tend to be with the likes of Joomla and WordPress.
+Though I worked with traditional HTML / CSS / PHP, with the demand for multi screen options I now tend to produce sites using Joomla and WordPress.

 www.accessiblecountryside.org.uk – Accessible Countryside for Everyone’s main aim is to promotes accessibility to leisure and sport, provide general information for disabled people, their carers and families, encourage development of access and the publication of accessibility information.
 It attempts to cover all of England and Wales